 Figure C-8 – Source

 Figure C-9 below shows the Source object with all of the associated enumerations and associated support classes.
-A set of attributes explicitly describe the information pertinent to source documents within a legal environment.
+A set of attributes explicitly describe the information pertinent to source documents.
 These are:

 sourceDocumentName – Document name - for example the document (legislation, treaty, title) that defines the object;